runrunmao/Healthcare-Aanlysis/README.md

 ### **4. Billing Analysis**
 - The **highest single medical bill** recorded was **$52,764.28** (Patient: **Todd Carrillo**).
-  - **Insight**: High-cost patients may benefit from cost-effective strategies, such as bundled treatment packages, generic medication alternatives, or structured financial assistance programs, to alleviate financial burdens and ensure accessible care.
+  - **Insight**: High-cost patients may benefit from cost-effective strategies, such as bundled treatment packages or financial assistance programs.

 - The **lowest positive medical bill** was only **$9.24** (Patient: **Wendy Dillon**), indicating significant variability in billing amounts.
   - **Insight**: Hospitals should investigate the reasons for such variability, such as administrative errors, discrepancies in treatment complexity, or inconsistent billing procedures, to ensure fair and consistent billing practices.